tjmahr/LatencyPoster/report/report-mid.md

 * The 2AFC looking-while-listening paradigm [LWL; @FernaldLWL] has become widely used to examine lexical processing in young children.
 * The speed at which children look to familiar objects when hearing the object-name at 18 months reliably predicts vocabulary size up to 8 years of age [@MarchmanLangOutcomes].
     - However, these reaction time measures are not easily obtained.
-    - Reaction time is a measure of how quickly a child looks to a picture when its object name is presented.
+    - Reaction time provides a measure of how quickly a child looks to a picture when its object name is presented.
 Therefore, reaction time can be measured only on trials where the child is _not_ looking at the target picture at the onset of the target word.
     - In a 2AFC paradigm, only about 50% of trials provide reaction time data.
     - Usually, even fewer trials provide reaction time data because there are always some trials where young children are not fixating on a picture at target word onset.
     - This is a considerable problem, given the small number of trials in LWL studies (usually between 24 and 36).
 * Adults can be instructed to fixate on a central orienting stimuli, but young children cannot be similarly instructed.
-* This study used an animated centering stimulus in an attempt to increase the number of trials with useable reaction times.
+* This study used an animated centering stimulus in an attempt to increase the number of LWL trials with useable reaction times.

 ## METHOD

 ### Conditions

 Condition 1: No animated centering stimulus.

 Condition 2: Animated centering stimulus.

 * Centering stimulus was an abstract geometric animation.
 It appeared onscreen after two images had been presented for 2000\ ms. (__Describe and maybe show example__)